garrettdw304/toilettalk-backend/README.md

 ## Project Setup

-To setup the project for development, the following initializations are required.
+To set up the project for development, the following initializations are required.

 ### 1) A .env file must be created in the project's root directory.